 The Great Reset Agenda Is Bad News

 I know this sounds like tin foil hat stuff but I can promise you that it is not.
 Everything you read here comes straight from the World Economic Forum's website.

 - Why, from an economic standpoint, the Great Reset Agenda CANNOT work.

 - What the end game could look like for all of us average folks.

 Overview Of The “Great Reset”

 To start, it's very important that you watch the video clip below.

-As a warning, this is extremely bizarre, to say the least.
-I dare you, I challenge you to watch this clip and not think this is straight out of a James Bond movie.
+As a warning, this is extremely bizarre.
+I dare you…no…I challenge you to watch the clip below.
+This is straight out of a James Bond movie.